 My mom is a very loving person.
 Ever since my siblings and I started going to school, she would always cook for us and bring us the food during lunch to make sure we got healthy and warm food.
 Not only that, she would always help us with our school work and communicate with teachers to help us improve better.
 On the complete opposite, I was pampered and self-centered.
 I'd become furious if things didn't go my way.
 Everything I wanted should be completed regardless of whether my parents were tired or didn’t have the time.

-Everything changed in a blink of an eye, my mom suddenly was absent in my life.
+Everything changed in a blink of an eye when my mom was suddenly absent in my life.
 Mom suddenly stopped cooking and bringing us food to school.
 She also stopped helping us with our school work.
 I was lost in disbelief, I didn’t think that a mother who was always there for me is suddenly gone.
 Ever since my mom was absent, I started to rebel and throw temper tantrums with the main goal of possibly attracting my parents’ attention.
 Moreover, the house would look like “kapal pecah” (Indonesian for shipwreck) all the time.
 The mess, and the cold, unhappy aura of a house, they’re chipping away at my family.

 It was 2 years later when I found out the truth on why she was absent during that time period; my mom was diagnosed with cervical cancer.
 I felt really guilty after hearing this news, during those hard times not only did I not help out the family but I made it a living hell for them.
-I started to see things from a clearer lense, I saw how this situation has massively affected my family.
+I started to see things from a clearer lens, I saw how this situation has massively affected my family.
 My father was stressed out, my mom was unlively, the house was a mess and the aura was depressing to say the least.
 I couldn’t take it anymore.
-I need to replenish our family’s vigor.
+I needed to replenish our family’s vigor.

 So, I decided to at least help out the household and try to take on mom's role in the house cooking, chores, and taking care of my siblings.
 At the beginning, I was clueless about everything.
 I would ask my nanny to teach me how to cook a simple breakfast and how to sweep and sweep the floor.
 I messed up a lot.
-I would make black fried eggs, collect dust on one corner, make my siblings uncomfortable, etc. The house gradually seemed more bright as I improved doing house chores.
+I would make black fried eggs, collect dust on one corner, make my siblings uncomfortable, etc. The house gradually seemed brighter as I improved doing house chores.
 With the addition of improved grades of the kids in the house (including me), we became more cheerful, which makes mom and dad happy.